Texas rabbi: Captor grew "belligerent" late in standoff

 U.S. Immigration and Customs Enforcement did not immediately respond to questions Sunday about Akram's immigration status and history.
 London’s Metropolitan Police said in a statement that its counter-terrorism police were liaising with U.S. authorities about the incident.

-The FBI and police spokeswomen declined to answer questions Saturday night about who shot Akram when the standoff ended.
+It wasn't clear why Akram chose the synagogue, though the prison where Saddiqui is serving her sentence is in Fort Worth.
+Michael Finfer, the president of the congregation, said in a statement “there was a one in a million chance that the gunman picked our congregation.”

+Authorities have declined to say who shot Akram, saying it was still under investigation.

-Law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity earlier said the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who is in a federal prison in Texas.
-He also said he wanted to be able to speak with her, according to the officials.
+Law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity earlier said the hostage-taker demanded Siddiqui's release and wanted to be allowed to speak to her.

 Authorities said police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon afterward.